lampapps/paintballreview/_posts/2018-12-07-first-strike-hero-guerilla-hpa-tank.md

 ##### What we did not like

-The regulator is unreliable
+The the O-rings on the regulator are unreliable

 ##### Bottom Line

-Buy if you know how to fix regulators or if you are going to put a different regulator on it.
+great bottle but O-rings on regulator go bad quick, which is easy to fix

 ##### Cost